 Microfinancing Partners in Africa’s Safe Birth Initiative works to link maternal health with microfinance and income opportunities for women in Masaka, Uganda.
 It currently includes four related programs:

 PFW began in 2014, designed to help women in extreme poverty after recovery from obstetric fistula, a chronic open wound caused by difficult childbirth.
 The condition renders the women incontinent and unable to work.

 At Masaka’s Kitovu Hospital, women can get the surgery necessary to reverse the condition.
-The post fistula woman receives the piglet from MPA along with six months of food and medication.
+The post fistula woman receives the piglet from Microfinancing Partners in Africa along with six months of food and medication.
 She asks two friends to help her raise the piglet.
 When the post fistula woman’s pig has piglets, one piglet is passed on to each of her friends.
 Then after the friends of the post fistula women have piglets, each helper passes one piglet back to the program.
 The women sell additional piglets to generate income.